harshithsaiv/Cache_Memory/README.md

 This repository contains a Java implementation of a basic cache system.

+Problem Statement:
+Design a 4-way set associative memory with page size of 4K for a computer with main memory size of 4G.
+The CPU has data width of 32 bytes and Cacheline is same as the CPU data width. you can use any software language you prefer to code the 4-way set associative cache controller.

 Key features:

     Cache structure: 4-way set-associative cache with 32 sets